andrewzm/atminv/README.md

 UK case study
 -------

 The file `chemo_UK_study.R` contains the code for Example 4.2.
 Unfortunately since we cannot disseminate the data freely you will not be able to run this code.
-THe code however is self-contained and will run when the `../data/` folder is present with the required data.
+The `R` file however is self-contained and will run when the `../data/` folder is present with the required data.

 Details